“How do I increase membership in my organization?” is a question nonprofits constantly seek answers to.

 Since getting them to become your members is quite a huge ask and commitment, social proof would convey the worth effectively.

 Now, for your existing members to help you acquire new members, you need to keep them happy.
 This means member retention is as necessary as member acquisition.
-Here are a few of the many ways you can keep your members happy:
+Here are a few of the many ways you can keep your current members happy:

 - Thank your members for their contributions using personalized thank-you notes and phone calls.